ehng359/functional_fashion_server/README.md

 python3 manage.py collectstatic
 ```

-At this point, if you run `./manage.py runserver 0.0.0.0:8000` you should be able to visit the server domain name or IP address followed by :8000.
+At this point, if you run `python3 manage.py runserver 0.0.0.0:8000` you should be able to visit the server domain name or IP address followed by :8000.
 This will display a JSONObject of heartBeat data.
+If it states there exists a disallowed host, edit the file settings.py contained in the hb_read_server2 folder to add a string of the IP or hostname this server is attempted to be run on.

 * `http://domain_or_IP:8000/` - base endpoint for GET/PUT/POST HTTP request data
 * `http://domain_or_IP:8000/admin` - admin panel

 ### Configure Apache
-First we edit the default vritual host file in order to use Apache to translate client connections into WSGI format Django expects:
+First, edit the default virtual host file in order to use Apache to translate client connections into WSGI format Django expects:
 `sudo txt_editor /etc/apache2/sites-available/000-default.conf`

-Keeping the existing content within the file, we add:
+Keeping the existing content within the file, add:
 ```
 <VirtualHost *:80>
     . . .